-Here at Rady Children’s Hospital, we have been performing all aspects of pediatric heart surgery for more than 30 years.
+At Rady Children’s Hospital, we have been performing all aspects of pediatric heart surgery for more than 30 years.
 Our pediatric heart surgeons, as well as the team of perfusionists and pediatric heart anesthesiologists, have been specifically trained by the best programs in the world.

 From newborn and infant heart surgery, to transplant and ventricular assist device placement, to older teenager and adults with congenital heart disease, you will find experts at Rady Children’s who are specifically trained to achieve the best surgical results.

-Our results for many common operations as compared with published national averages are below.
 For information on the conditions treated, click here.